Which of the following types of accounting is primarily concerned... | Study Prep in Pearson+

-Which of the following types of accounting is primarily concerned with providing information to internal management for decision-making purposes?
+Which of the following types of accounting is primarily concerned with providing information to external users such as investors, creditors, and regulators?

 A